Castle Hotels in Ireland

 Nearby you can enjoy all the pleasures of Donegal Town with its outstanding musical traditions in the pubs.
 Treat yourself to some gourmet restaurants like The House, or head up for some strenuous hiking on Slieve League.
 Rent a car and take off to see Glenveagh Castle and the Glenveagh National Park or tour the area around Mount Errigal and the Poisoned Glen.

-Best Castle to stay in Ireland – Leitrim
+Best Castle Hotels – Leitrim

 Lough Rynn Castle Hotel